|Statistics and Files|

 |GPX Route File||Google Earth File|

 Summary: A spectacular walk.
-This epic of almost 18 miles starts at sea level and climbs into the heights of Snowdonia with five of the 14 Welsh 3,000 feet mountains are completed along the way.
+This epic of almost 18 miles starts at sea level and climbs into the heights of Snowdonia with six of the 15 Welsh 3,000 feet mountains are completed along the way.
 Despite the length of the walk and the total amount of climbing the walk is not as difficult as it seems.
 This is because the climbing is steadily achieved from the start at sea level at Conwy Castle.
 Throughout the walk the views are scintillating with Conwy Mountain providing fantastic views of Great Orme and then from Tal y Fan the mountains of Snowdonia take precedent.
 Follow me on this fantastic journey which was just the first of eighteen stages of a longer linear walk I took from the north coast of Wales to Cardiff Bay on the south coast.

 The Walk: I was so excited as I set off from Conwy Castle on the walk, the first stage of an eighteen day crossing of Wales from north to south on a route designed to take in as much high ground as possible.
 Much of the walk would follow the Cambrian Way but not all as I wanted to visit some special places of interest.
 However this first stage followed the Cambrian Way route throughout, albeit in the reverse direction to that designed by Tony Drake who created the 275 mile route which is one of the finest long distance walks in all of Britain.
 Setting off from where Tony finished in Conwy I took time to enjoy the wonderful sight of Conwy Castle and the view across Conwy Bay and Conwy Sands to the Great Orme before setting off on my way.